 If in the Pick 3 you must pick the winner in three consecutive races, then it stands to reason that in the Pick 4 you must do so in four consecutive races.
 The wager is one of the most popular on the horse racing betting menu and can usually be found twice a day at nearly every racetrack, once early (typically Races 2 through 5) and once late (the last four races of the day).
 It almost universally carries a 50 cent minimum to play.

 The way you approach a Pick 4 should have a lot to do with the actual sequence of races.
-Are the four races ones you think will be relatively formful, or are they chaotic affairs sure to produce some high-priced winners and trigger a massive payout?
+Are the four races ones you think will go close to what the form guide indicates, or are they chaotic affairs sure to produce some high-priced winners and trigger a massive payout?
 If you think it’s more the former, you’re going to want to keep your ticket thin and emphasize certain combinations for more than the measly 50 cent base.
 If it’s the latter, you’ll instead want as much coverage as possible in each leg, which likely means you’ll have to play it for close to the minimum.

 In either case, it’s almost always good practice to play multiple tickets.
 You’ll want a main ticket, one that contains all your strongest plays, which you should play for more than the base amount, and perhaps a few backup tickets that incorporate horses in each race that intrigued you but were ultimately left off your main ticket.